batocera-linux/batocera.linux/batocera-Changelog.md

 - Fix wifi/bluetooth on Tinkerboard
 ### Changed
 - if using the manual batocera.conf `splash.screen.resize` option, this will now adjust the playback resolution too
+- Default crop overscan setting for NES is now vertical only
 ### Updated

 ### Dev